VincentParsons/DigSig/README.md

 DigSig solves the issue USI has with needing hand-written signatures on forms.
 This project allows a digital signature.

-This project will save time, money, and is highly convenient for both staff and students.
+This project will save time, money and is highly convenient for both staff and students.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 * [React.js](https://reactjs.org/)
 * [Node.js](https://nodejs.org/en/)